 Our graduates exhibit a variety of dispositional characteristics such as open-mindedness, flexibility in thinking, and strong interpersonal communication skills.
-Graduates will be able to communicate effectively in large public settings, but also in small groups and teams.
-These attributes are vital to successful leadership.
+Graduates will be able to communicate effectively in large public settings, but also in small groups and teams - both vital assets to successful leadership.

-Strategic Leadership Studies General Goals
+General Goals of Strategic Leadership Studies